Free Aquarium Tool · Aquarist-built

 Open the page, run your numbers, leave.
 We don't sell anything in the calculator and we never will.

-Marcus Whitlow, aquarist and Aquacanvas author
+Marcus Whitlow, aquarist and Fishhear author

-Behind Aquacanvas
+Behind Fishhear

 Eighteen years, four planted tanks, one nano reef, and a lot of ruined carpet.

 I'm Marcus Whitlow.
 I've kept fish since I was twelve, started writing about it in my late twenties, and built this calculator because the ones I kept linking my readers to were either shallow, ad-stuffed, or quietly wrong.
-Aquacanvas is my notebook in public — calculators, stocking guides, water-chemistry articles, and the mistakes I've made so you don't have to.
+Fishhear is my notebook in public — calculators, stocking guides, water-chemistry articles, and the mistakes I've made so you don't have to.

 Freshwater community Planted Walstad-method Nano reef Cycling without fish Hospital tanks